Caterpillar will lay off workers due to mining sector slump

-CHICAGO, June 22 (Reuters) - Caterpillar, Inc. will lay off another 50 workers at its East Peoria, Illinois campus on Monday because of a downturn in demand for mining equipment, the company said.
+CHICAGO (Reuters) - Caterpillar, Inc. (CAT.N) will lay off another 50 workers at its East Peoria, Illinois campus on Monday because of a downturn in demand for mining equipment, the company said.

 The latest action brings to 270 the number of workers Caterpillar has said it will lay off this year at its East Peoria campus.
 The company employs about 3,900 workers at the site, which is its main manufacturing hub.
 Last week, the company said it would idle 120 employees from the location, adding to 100 layoffs announced in January 2015.